Prince Fans Honor His Legacy With Celebrations

 This is the event that all Prince fans wanted to be at and despite the high ticket cost of the event – $999 – tickets for VIP passes have already sold out.
 There were still some general admission passes available mid-week for only $549.

-Prince fans who could not afford the high ticket event can plan on attending the all night dance party in Golden Valley, which is hosted by Prince’s siblings.
+Prince fans who could not afford the high ticket event can plan on attending the all-night dance party in Golden Valley, which is hosted by Prince’s siblings.
 They can expect to see performers like Apollonia Kotero, Dez Dickerson, and others who were close to him.

 Other public events will be held at the dance club, First Avenue, which is in downtown Minneapolis or the memorial street party outside the club.
 Famous tracks by Prince will be played all night long and his fans can gather together to sing, cry, and celebrate his life.

 As mentioned, the Minnesota History Center in St.Paul will have various Prince items on display, including the Purple Rain costume that he made famous in the movie.
 Only Prince could have ever pulled off that white ruffled shirt with the purple jacket and the studded pants.
-NBC New York says that another feature will be the, “handwritten lyrics to an unreleased song, “I Hope We Work It Out,” signed by Prince in 1977,” which was performed for Warner Bros. executives when he first signed with them.
+NBC New York says that another feature will be the “handwritten lyrics to an unreleased song, “I Hope We Work It Out,” signed by Prince in 1977, which was performed for Warner Bros. executives when he first signed with them.

 Landmarks in Minneapolis will also pay homage to Prince.
 Landmarks like the Target Field, Interstate 35W, the U.S. Bank Stadium, the IDS Center, and the Lowry Avenue bridges will be lit up in purple to remember Prince.
 This is similar to how major buildings in cities all over the U.S. lit up in memory of Prince when he passed away last year.